San Bernardino, California: Post-Conquest era

+In a 2007 report in The California Geographer, however, California State University, San Bernardino geography professor Norman Meek noted that the first direct record of the feature appeared in an 1864 photograph taken shortly after the establishment of the health resort by David Noble Smith at the hot springs.
+No mention of the arrowhead appears in any records of Spanish travelers in the area in the 18th or early 19th centuries, nor in records of Mormon settlement in the area in the 1850s, nor in the first scientific geological survey conducted in the area of the feature in 1853.
+Meek conducted analysis of soil samples, finding no significant difference in substrate composition of arrowhead itself compared to its surroundings aside from increased traces of fire retardant chemicals used for wildfire control, casting doubt on the hypothesis that the feature could be explained as a purely natural formation.
+Based on this, and the sudden increase in reports and purported legends of the arrowhead in late 19th century reporting and advertising for the resort, Meek contended that "the arrowhead may be a human-made advertisement created sometime in the late 1850s or early 1860s, perhaps by the founder of the hot springs resort".
+He suggested that the feature may have been constructed with the help of local native tribespeople, possibly modifying a landslide scar.

 By 1889, word of the springs, along with the hotel on the site (and a belief in the effect on general health of the water from the springs) had grown considerably.
 Hotel guests often raved about the crystal-clear water from the cold springs, which prompted Seth Marshall to set up a bottling operation in the hotel's basement.
 By 1905, water from the cold springs was being shipped to Los Angeles under the newly created "Arrowhead" trademark.

 Indigenous people of the San Bernardino Valley and Mountains were collectively identified by Spanish explorers in the 19th century as Serrano, a term meaning highlander.
 Serrano living near what is now Big Bear Lake were called Yuhaviatam, or "People of the Pines".
 In 1866, to clear the way for settlers and gold miners, state militia conducted a 32-day campaign slaughtering men, women, and children.
 Yuhaviatam leader Santos Manuel guided his people from their ancient homeland to a village site in the San Bernardino foothills.
 The United States government in 1891 established it as a tribal reservation and named it after Santos Manuel.

 In 1867, the first Chinese immigrants arrived in San Bernardino.

 In 1883, California Southern Railroad established a rail link through San Bernardino between Los Angeles and the rest of the country.